Marcus Rashford's replacement for his wrecked Rolls-Royce Wraith was revealed after YouTuber bought his old one

 by Alessandro Renesis

-Marcus Rashford just bought a new car to replace the Rolls-Royce Wraith he nearly totaled a while back.
+Marcus Rashford just treated himself to a new car to replace the Rolls-Royce Wraith he almost totaled a while back.

 Rashford opted for a new Rolls-Royce Wraith which, just like the other one, is also customized by Mansory.

-The vehicle is currently on its way to the UK from Germany, where Mansory’s HQ is located.
+The vehicle is currently en route to the UK from Germany, where Mansory’s HQ is located.

 We should probably point out that the new car is virtually identical to the one he crashed.